Rising Against the Fast Fashion Monster

 And personally, fast fashion was actually the catalyst for The Sponge becoming the conscious business it is today!
 Back in 2016, our founder, Luke had a pivotal moment after watching a documentary titled “The True Cost” (an expose on the fast fashion industry.)

 Having seen the horrific damage that this industry causes, Luke made incredible changes for The Sponge.
-We would no longer work for businesses that were just about profits, our goal now was to help good businesses become better brands,
+We would no longer work for businesses that were just about profits, our goal now was to help all brands be good for the world,

 But what can you do to help the fight against fast fashion?
 Well, let me delve a bit into two awesome conscious brands below.
 Then finish this off with some tips on how to be a conscious consumer!